 Whereas many papers examine the association between firm performance (e.g., Tobin's Q) and board characteristics, a modest literature exists on the relation between board attributes and firm risk.
 Bernile et al. (2018) find that greater overall board diversity leads to lower stock return volatility, thus presenting a connection between board composition and managing firm risk.
 Ormazabal (2010) and Ittner and Keusch (2015) seek to understand the association between board structure and risk oversight.
-Ormazabal (2010) creates a five-dimensional "observable" risk oversight index, in which the inclusion of a risk oversight board committee is one of the factors.
+Ormazabal (2010) creates a 5-dimensional "observable" risk oversight index, in which the inclusion of a risk oversight board committee is one of the factors.
 He finds a negative association between his index and credit risk and equity risk.
 Ittner and Keusch (2015) find no direct association between how the board assigns its risk oversight function, e.g., to the board as a whole and/or to one of its committees, and equity risk; although they do report a positive association between overall board oversight and the sophistication of the firm's overall risk management.
-Dionne and Triki (2005) and Dionne et al. (2019) examine director characteristics and specific corporate risk-mitigating actions, for example, hedging activities.
+Dionne and Triki (2005) and Dionne, Chun and Triki (2019) examine director characteristics and specific corporate risk-mitigating actions, for example, hedging activities.
 They find that director financial literacy correlates positively to a more effective hedging policy.

 Second, the scope of firm risk has evolved over time, with firms increasingly managing a more comprehensive "enterprise risk" (Ormazabal 2010).
 Enterprise risk encompasses uncertainties beyond the traditional financial and operating risks.
-Its concept was introduced by COSO in 2004, who wrote that:6 to be within its risk appetite, to provide reasonable assurance regarding the achievement of entity objectives" (COSO 2004).
+Its concept was introduced by COSO in 2004, who wrote that:6